NixOS/moderation/moderation-log.md

+nrdxp was removed from the NixOS org to due interfering with election Q&A

 Kreyren has been suspended on all platforms for repeated displays of inappropriate behavior.

 g.p and g.p.2 have been permanently banned from Discourse